 - Running synergistic with the core physics program.
-A good example is a LEP2-style measurement of the W mass that is well suited to exploiting data collected at the center-of-mass energy of 250 GeV. - \bullet Complementary methods enabled by high energy running such as measurement of Z properties using radiative return events. - Dedicated physics run using a polarized scan near the Z-pole accumulating a data sample of $100 \ fb^{-1}$ and up to $4 \ BZs$. - Short few day pilot runs near the Z-pole accumulating at least 10M hadronic Zs at a time for detector calibration and alignment, and for physics; each such sample would be roughly comparable to the whole LEP-1 program, and would permit calibration of the tracker momentum-scale to a statistical uncertainty of 2.5 ppm. - Dedicated physics run with a polarized scan near the WW threshold.
+A good example is a LEP2-style measurement of the W mass that is well suited to exploiting data collected at the center-of-mass energy of 250 GeV. - Complementary methods enabled by high energy running such as measurement of Z properties using radiative return events. - A dedicated physics run using a polarized scan near the Z-pole accumulating a data sample of $100 \,\text{fb}^{-1}$ and up to $4 \,\text{BZs}$. - Short few day pilot runs near the Z-pole accumulating at least 10M hadronic Zs at a time for detector calibration and alignment, and for physics; each such sample would be roughly comparable to the whole LEP-1 program, and would permit calibration of the tracker momentum-scale to a statistical uncertainty of 2.5 ppm. - A dedicated physics run with a polarized scan near the WW threshold.

 After describing some of the measurement techniques and prospects, we will revisit these issues more quantitatively.
-For now let us summarize our overall take:
+For now let us summarize our current thinking: